sig-rpc/sig-rpc.github.io/README.md

 # sig-rpc.github.io

-The Reasonable Performance Computing SIG's Website & Knowledge-base, where user submitted guides can help those writing software to identify and address performance problems in their code.
+The Reasonable Performance Computing SIG's Website & Knowledge-base, where user-submitted guides can help those writing software to identify and address performance problems in their code.

-The goal of the website is to make profiling and optimisation guidance accessible to even novice programmers, the main pre-requisite for readers is that they're able to read through code and recognise how it will execute.
+The goal of the website is to make profiling and optimisation guidance accessible to even novice programmers.
+The main pre-requisite for readers is that they're able to read through code and recognise how it will execute.

 ### Contributing